Contact Us for a Free Consultation (213) 542-0979

 Testify at Jury Trial

-So, you have to bear that in mind in order to try to get around that statement if that's what you choose to do if you want to fight your case, you're going to actually have to testify at a potential jury trial and explain to the jury that you didn't make that statement and explain your version of events.
+So, you have to bear that in mind in order to try to get around that statement if that's what you choose to do.
+If you want to fight your case, you're going to actually have to testify at a potential jury trial, explain to the jury that you didn't make that statement, and explain your version of events.
+This process can be complex and it's important to have a legal professional guide you through it.

-Ways that I've found to attack the police when they're lying, for example, claiming that you gave a statement that you did not give, is to ask the police, do you have the statement recorded?
+One powerful way to challenge the police when they're lying, for instance, claiming that you gave a statement that you did not give, is to demand evidence.
+Ask the police, do you have the statement recorded.
 Let's see the recordings.
-Do you have a video tape?
-Let's see the video tape.
+Do you have a videotape?
+Let's see the videotape.
+Because if you don't have that, then how are we supposed to believe that the person made that statement.
+You guys in the LAPD now have bodycams.
+Why isn't it on the bodycam?
+That's certainly one way to attack the police when they lie.

 What To Do If Police Lie Regarding Your Criminal Case